dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 ## Try it out!

 CQL filtering will be included in the forthcoming `pg_featureserv` Version 1.3.
-But you can try it out now by simply downloading the latest build.
+But you can try it out now by [downloading](https://github.com/CrunchyData/pg_featureserv#download) the latest build.
 Let us know what use cases you find for CQL spatial filtering!